In this post, I’m going to share with you the Ultimate Guide to Teething!

 When Do Babies Start Teething?

-Having to help your little one through the discomfort of teething is inevitable and a right of passage for all parents and babies.
+Having to help your little one through the discomfort of getting teeth is inevitable and a right of passage for all parents and babies.

 Your baby’s first tooth will usually appear in pairs at around 6 months old, starting with the bottom two incisors followed by the top two.